Why is Fred Hollows buried out the back of Bourke?

 4. Why is he buried in Bourke?

-It held a special place in his heart from then, and we continue his connection to the place by continuing to work in and around the region.
+It was work that shaped him deeply.
+Bourke held a special place in his heart from then on, and we continue his connection to the region by working in and around it today.

 5. What is Fred's burial site like?